-3.3.2 IP Settings
+3.3 IP Settings

-Once the modem is able to successfully transport data over the DSL link the next step in the process is to configure internet Protocol (IP) parameters so the computer or router is able to access the internet.
-Each device requires an IP address and a subnet mask that identifies the network and host portion of the address.
+Once the ONT is able to successfully transport data the next step in the process is to configure internet Protocol (IP) parameters so the computer or router is able to access the internet.
+Each network device requires an IP address and a subnet mask that signifies the network and host portions of the address.
 To communicate with other devices on the internet it needs to know the default gateway server address.
-This is the address the computer uses to hand off packets when the destination host is not on the LAN.
-Lastly devices need the address of the DNS server to translate URL name to the IP address of the distant server.
+This is the address the computer uses to hand off packets when the destination host is not local to the LAN.
+Lastly devices need the address of a DNS server to translate URL name to the IP address of the distant server.